 Importing Samples Into Serato

 If you don’t already have a sample pack to load into Serato, click here to download the Crossfader Sample Pack free of charge.
-We will be using this sample pack within our tutorial video which you can find at the bottom of this page.
-Firstly we need to open the sampler, this can be done by clicking the airhorn icon in the top left hand corner of Serato.
+We will be using this sample pack within our tutorial video, which you can find at the bottom of this page.
+Open the sampler by pressing the airhorn icon in the top left of the screen.

 Top Tip – Create a separate crate with all your samples in, that way if you accidentally delete a sample you can quickly find it for replacement.